 Teaching problem solving in technology rich environments.
-Presentation of literature review and needs analysis research report.
+Presentation of literature review and a needs analysis research report.

 In the current climate of globalisation and international development, problem-solving has been deemed a necessary skill, which students require to fulfil their potential in future employment, in further learning situations, and as global and national citizens.